L3/33: L3/33 CC

 The L3/33 CC (Contro Carro, literally "Anti Tank") was based on the L3 tankette.
 A small number of L3/33s and 35s had their 6.5mm machine guns replaced by a Fucile Controcarri S Mod.39 (20 mm) anti-tank gun, creating an ad-hoc tank destroyer platform.
 Arriving too late to see action in Libya before the Axis retreat of the area, they saw only limited action in Tunisia in late 1942.

-L3 Lf
+L3 LF

-Development of the "L3 Lf" (Lancia fiamme, "flamethrower") flame tank, based on the L3 tankette, began in 1935.
-The flamethrower nozzle replaced one of the machine guns, and the flame fuel was carried in an armoured trailer towed by the vehicle.
+Development of the "L3 LF" (LanciaFiamme, "flamethrower") flame tank, based on the L3 tankette, began in 1935.
+The flamethrower nozzle replaced the machine gun, and the flame fuel was carried in an armoured trailer towed by the vehicle.
 Later versions had the fuel carried in a box-shaped tank mounted above the L3's engine compartment.
 The vehicle weighed 3.2 tons, and the armoured trailer carried 500 L of fuel.
 It had a range of 40 m, though other sources report a 100 m range.
 They were fielded in North Africa, although there is no record of them being involved in combat there.

 The L3 Lf saw action in the Second Italo–Abyssinian War, Spain, France, Russia, the Balkans, Italian North Africa and Italian East Africa.